aferra12/SliderBAnalytics/README.md

-“Slider B” Deep Dive
+# “Slider B” Deep Dive -- AJ Ferrara
-By: AJ Ferrara

 There has been a lot of talk over the past few years about the increased effectiveness of pitchers executing high-spin rate fastballs up in the strike zone.
 This approach questioned the assumption of past decades where pitchers were instructed to attach hitters with the fastball around the level of their knees.
 The idea behind the knee-high fastballs was that the only thing a hitter could do with that pitch was pound it into the ground (leading to increased outs).
 But as in any good free market competition, swing paths changed over time and more hitters began to systematically attempt to elevate the launch of the baseball, thereby neutralizing pitchers’ knee-high offerings.
 However, for many players without incredible swing patterns, this elevation approach enabled their swings to be exploited by the high fastball, which we are now seeing in today’s version of the game.